openipcamera/openipc-firmware/README.md

 Notable Changes from fang-hacks

     - Roadmap for OpenIPC Fork
-    - Wifi setip via SDcard script
+    - Wifi setup via SDcard script
     - Includes downgrade firmware
-    - Audio removed as default option
+    - Audio on RTSP as a toggle option
     - Includes rtsp scanner and openipc scanner